Research Opportunities

 The ISPLab admits Ph.D. & M.A.Sc. students for terms starting in January, May, and September.

-Admission requirements: A graduate applicant is required (a) To meet all the requirements for admission as a full-time Ph.D./M.A.Sc. student in the Department of Electrical and Computer Engineering (including an academic background in Electrical/Electronic/Communication/Computer Engineering or a closely related Electrical Engineering discipline). (b) To have completed a research-based master's degree for Ph.D. applicants. (c) To have relevant course background (in digital signal processing, computational intelligence & deep neural networks, digital communications, optimization algorithms, digital design, and engineering mathematics). (d) To have a Canadian grade point average (GPA) of over 80% or grade A- or equivalent (for example, Bangladesh1, Nigeria 70%; India1, Pakistan2, 75%; Iran 17/20; China 87%; Saudi Arabia 3.75/4.00 or 4.75/5.00) in undergraduate transcript and graduate transcript for Entrance Scholarship and Research Assistantship considerations (Applicants with a lower GPA must have more than one first-author and one second-author research papers published in top journals such as IEEE Transactions and IET journals on one or more sub-areas related to our research area). (e) To have a score around 7.0 on the International English Language Testing System (IELTS) or equivalent (such as 94-101 on TOEFL ) for an international applicant whose native language is not English (Applicants with an IELTS score around 6.5 or equivalent should retake the test). (f) To be proficient in MATLAB and C programming*. (g) To adhere to a high level of professionalism and diligence.
+Admission requirements: An applicant is required: (a) To meet all the requirements for admission as a full-time Ph.D./M.A.Sc. student in the Department of Electrical and Computer Engineering (including an academic background in Electrical/Electronic/Communication/Computer Engineering or a closely related Electrical Engineering discipline). (b) To have completed a research-based master's degree for Ph.D. applicants. (c) To have relevant course background (in digital signal processing, computational intelligence & deep neural networks, digital communications, optimization algorithms, digital design, and engineering mathematics). (d) To have a Canadian grade point average (GPA) of over 80% or grade A- or equivalent (for example, Bangladesh1, Nigeria 70%; India1, Pakistan2, 75%; Iran 17/20; China 87%; Saudi Arabia 3.75/4.00 or 4.75/5.00) in undergraduate transcript and graduate transcript for Entrance Scholarship and Research Assistantship considerations (Applicants with a lower GPA should have a minimum of one regular and one short papers published in reputable journals in one or more sub-areas related to our research area). (e) To have a score around 7.0 on the International English Language Testing System (IELTS) or equivalent (such as 94-101 on TOEFL ) for an international applicant whose native language is not English (Applicants with an IELTS score around 6.5 or equivalent should retake the test). (f) To be proficient in MATLAB and C programming. (g) To adhere to a high level of professionalism and diligence.

 1 India and Bangladesh: Completion of both a Bachelor's (3-year) and a Master's or a Bachelor's degree requiring 4 years of study (e.g., B.Tech., B.Eng.).